 Are UV Nail Dryers Safe?

-A go-to device for drying gel manicures, ultraviolet A lights are under scrutiny as a recent study shows exposure may impact your health.
+A go-to device for drying gel manicures, ultraviolet A lights are under scrutiny as a study shows exposure may impact your health.

-A recent study published in the Nature Communications journal has prompted new concerns over the use of UV devices for drying nails, as the exposure to the radiation these dryers emit was found to cause cellular damage.
+Many gel formulations also require a UV nail dryer to set, or cure, the coatings, and these devices emit ultraviolet A light, which may pose health risks.
+A 2023 study published in the Nature Communications journal prompted more questions over the use of UV devices for drying nails, as the exposure to the radiation these dryers emit was found to cause cellular damage.

 In this study, when a UV nail dryer was directed to human cells for two 20-minute intervals in one day (as well as for single 20-minute exposures on three consecutive days), the in vitro test showed damage to the cells’ DNA.
 And while it may only take a minute to cure a colorful gel coat, the potential for cumulative exposure could be cause for caution, says Dr. Shari Lipner, an associate attending physician at NewYork-Presbyterian/Weill Cornell Medical Center and associate professor of clinical dermatology and director of the nail division at Weill Cornell Medicine.

-“[The research] definitely reinforces our concerns,” says Dr. Lipner, who shared with Health Matters her insights on the study, plus advice on how best to use these devices, if at all.
+“This data definitely reinforces our concerns,” says Dr. Lipner, who shared with Health Matters her insights on the study, plus advice on how best to use these devices, if at all.

 What did this study find?